 AMBS undertook an archaeological survey and assessment for the proposed development in 2019, which included Aboriginal community consultation in accordance with Aboriginal Cultural Heritage Requirements for Proponents 2010 (DECCW 2010b).
-The project has subsequently been amended as part of the Response to Submissions to include a new multi-storey car park, and additional Aboriginal community consultation and archaeological assessment was undertaken to address the new design.
+The project design was subsequently amended in 2020 to include a new multistorey carpark located within the extant Building J Staff carpark, and additional Aboriginal community consultation and archaeological assessment was undertaken to address the new design.